bmacnaughton/simple-bench/docs/organization.md

   }
 };
 ```

+## repo organization

+because each benchmark is specific there are no dependencies at this time other
+than an eslint dev-dependency.

+- `index.js` is the main program.
+- `lib/` contains support files.
+- `data/` contains any supporting data. there 3 json-format log files there.
+- `archived-tests/` contains old test-definition files. many were written for
+previous versions and will no longer work.
+- `.vscode/launch.json` for debugging in vscode.
+- `t.sh` a dumb script for summarizing results.
+- `benchmark/definitions.js` the test definitions file read by `index.js`. it must be present.

 ## more detail

-Execution times reported for each group exclude everything other than executing
+the execution times reported for each group exclude everything other than executing
 the function-chain.

 ```js